 Instead of a savings account, the FIRE community recommends investing in index funds and managing them yourself.
 Financial advisors typically earn 1% for managing mutual funds.

 Some FIRE proponents recommend a three-fund portfolio of U.S. equities, international equities, and U.S. bonds.
 Others suggest adding assets such as small-cap value stocks, emerging markets, or REITs.

 The point is that not all of your investments should be in one area so you can ride the ups and downs of the stock market and economy.
 Real estate investments may be hot one year, but the next year they could be down.
 The goal is to buy and hold and not to have to sell investments at a loss.

-Cutting expenses, earning more and investing all of that money are the big ways to save for an early retirement?
-But how do you break it down into manageable tasks that you can do on a daily basis?
+Cutting expenses, earning more, and investing all of that money are the big ways to save for early retirement?
+But how do you break it down into manageable tasks that you can do daily?